-&lt;sup>15 Records of khas land may or may not be available with the district land administration or at the upazila level.
+14 Records of khas land may or may not be available with the district land administration or at the upazila level.
 Most often khas lands in the rural areas, which are not significant in amount, are occupied illegally by local influential persons.

-- Plan and design civil works for existing schools and select location and sites of new schools to avoid or minimize, to the extent feasible, adverse impacts on indigenous peoples. - Where adverse impacts on indigenous peoples are unavoidable, adopt and implement socially and culturally appropriate measures to mitigate them. - Wherever feasible, adopt special measures in addition to those for impact mitigation - to reinforce and promote any available opportunities for socioeconomic development of indigenous peoples' communities. - To the extent feasible, DPE will try to avoid subprojects that will require private land acquisition in IP locality; - Where adverse impacts could not be avoided completely, DPE will screen all subprojects to identify the potential safeguards issues and impacts by using a specified instrument (Annex A) and, if required, will prepare and implement impact mitigation plans as per the guidelines provided in this SMF.
+- 11. Keeping consistency with the above safeguard requirements, the main objectives are to ensure that the program activities in general, and the physical works in particular, do not adversely affect Small Ethnic Communities, and that they receive culturally compatible social and economic benefits.
+This will require DPE to carefully select and screen all schools and their locations and sites, that are to be expanded or built anew, and determine presence of Small Ethnic Communities in the school localities and ensure their participation in the civil works selection and implementation processes.
+Depending on prevalence of Small Ethnic Communities and their needs and concerns which will be assessed through consultations (see consultation below) DPE will work with the following guidelines: - Plan and design civil works for existing schools and select location and sites of new schools to avoid or minimize, to the extent feasible, adverse impacts on Small Ethnic Communities. - Where adverse impacts on Small Ethnic Communities are unavoidable, adopt and implement socially and culturally appropriate measures to mitigate them. - Wherever feasible, adopt special measures in addition to those for impact mitigation to reinforce and promote any available opportunities for socioeconomic development of Small Ethnic Communities' communities. - To the extent feasible, DPE will try to avoid subprojects that will require private land acquisition in SEC locality; - Where adverse impacts could not be avoided completely, DPE will screen all subprojects to identify the potential safeguards issues and impacts by using a specified instrument (Annex A) and, if required, will prepare and implement impact mitigation plans as per the guidelines provided in this SMF.